Free Car Insurance Comparison

 Don’t be confused by terms like driverless, autonomous, and self-driving; these terms are often used interchangeably.
 Driveless and autonomous are the clearest of the terms and are the final frontier.
 They indicate a car that doesn’t require input from humans.

 These vehicles will cause the largest shift in legislature, regulations, and liability coverage.

 Self-driving is the broadest term.
 Self-driving has the idea of driverless built into its meaning, but there are self-driving cars on the road today that aren’t fully driverless — requiring input from drivers.

 Currently, insurance is pretty straightforward, and just about everywhere in the U.S., you have to carry coverage on any car you own.
 Find the best rates by using our comparison tool above.
 Enter your zip code to get started.

-#1 – Driverless Vehicles Will Require a Shift in the Laws
+#1 – Self-Driving Cars Will Require a Shift in the Laws

 Because driverless vehicles are new and unproven, any time one of them is involved in a crash, the crash is analyzed, scrutinized, and evaluated by several investigating agencies and the public.